ilenhart/MMM-MultiCountdownModule/README.md

 ### MMM-Scenes2

 The module has limited integration with MMM-Scenes2 (https://github.com/MMRIZE/MMM-Scenes2).
 If forceShow=true in the configuration, this module will play the scene specified by mmmScenes2SceneName and will pause the rotation of MMM-Scenes2.
 In order to normally "hide" these timers, you will need to specify the proper previous/next of the scenes in the MMM-Scenes2 configuration.
-Basically, tell it to normally skip the scene containing this timer module, and then this module will force the "hidden" scene to play
+Basically, tell it to normally skip the scene containing this timer module, and then this module will force the "hidden" scene to play while pausing rotation.

-General config options
+## General config options
 | key  | Required | Description | Default |
 | - | - | - | - |
 | showNowClock  | no  | Show the current time | (null)  |